|

 UK grown, certainly, but UK produced??? |

-Maesyffin Mushrooms' shiitake are grown organically in Wales
+Maesyffin Mushrooms' shiitake are grown in Wales using locally-sourced

 |